subspace/protocol-specs/docs/glossary.md

 ## Global History

-Global History represents the aggregated record of all transactions and events across the entire network, encompassing all individual Subspace Blockchains (or Shards).
+Global History represents the aggregated record of all transactions and events across the entire network, encompassing all individual Subspace domain histories ordered by the consensus chain.